nw-0712/Project1-nw/README.md

 **TESTING**</br>
 User stories</br>
-- As a user I cliced on the social media icons and had expected behviour of being directed to the relevtant URL of the socila media sites directly.</br>
+- As a user I clicked on the social media icons and had expected behaviour of being directed to the relevant URL of the social media sites directly.</br>
-- As a user I clicked on top navigation menu and had expceted behaviour of being directed to the products/services page when I clicked on the link and when I clicked on the contact link, I was directed to the contacts page.</br>
+- As a user I clicked on top navigation menu and had expected behaviour of being directed to the products/services page when I clicked on the link and when I clicked on the contact link, I was directed to the contacts page.</br>
 - As a user I clicked on Google maps and was automatically taken to an opened page of in browser which contained google map.</br>
 - As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
 - As a user I want the ability to get exact information on the products/services offered by the company.</br>
 - As a user I want the ability to fill out the contact form so that I can get in contact with the company directed.</br>
 - As a user I want the ability to enter my personalised message in the 'free-text' field, so I can give personalised message to the company.</br>
-- As a user I want the ability to click on the different communicaiton options icons and be directed to the specific messaging app to call, send, text a message.</br>

 Form validation</br>
 Contact us form</br>